Don has been an avid traveler and motorhome owner for most of his life. He shares his experiences along with valuable

 - The leak was inside the ice maker assembly and the whole thing needed replacement.

-So, being in a campsite, far away from home, I decided to "jackleg" the problem, at least temporarily until I got home.
+So, because I was in a campsite and far away from home, I decided to "jackleg" the problem, at least temporarily, until I got home.

-My idea was to just catch the freezing water in the container and continue to use the ice maker for the next couple of weeks that we were camping.
+My idea was to just catch the freezing water in the container and continue to use the ice maker for the next couple of weeks that we would be camping.